-Students may offer a basic explanation of the stated factor, such as, the Korean War caused tension because the superpowers went to war against each other.
+Students may offer a basic explanation of the stated factor, such as, the failure of the Schlieffen Plan was the main reason for the stale mate because the German army became stuck in France and Belgium.

-Students may offer basic explanations of other factor(s), for example, the nuclear arms race caused tension because both sides were in competition.
+Students may offer basic explanations of other factor(s), for example, both sides dug trenches.